lcdm-uiuc/info490-fa15/Week5/lesson1.md

 ###Objectives ###
 By the end of this lesson, you will:

-- Understand and be able to use simple networking commands, such as ping, netstat, ftp, wget, etc.
+- Understand and be able to use simple networking commands, such as ```ping, netstat, ftp, wget,``` etc.
 - Be able to explain what the following terms mean: IP address, host and domain name, and URI.
-- Understand how to search for files using locate and find, and also learn other commands associated with finding files: xargs, touch, and stat.
+- Understand how to search for files using locate and find, and also learn other commands associated with finding files: ```xargs, touch, and stat```.
-- Understand how to utilize the archiving commands for Unix-like environments: gzip, bzip2, tar, zip, rsync, etc.
+- Understand how to utilize the archiving commands for Unix-like environments: ```gzip, bzip2, tar, zip, rsync,``` etc.

 ### Time Estimate ###